datalad-handbook/book/docs/intro/philosophy.rst

    (https://git-annex.branchable.com) manages it all underneath the hood.

 #.
 Deep in the core of DataLad is the social principle of
-   **minimizing custom procedures and data structures: Users must not loose data or data access, if DataLad would vanish** Using DataLad does not require or generate datastructures that can only be used or read with DataLad.
+   **minimizing custom procedures and data structures: Users must not loose data or data access, if DataLad would vanish**.
+   Using DataLad does not require or generate datastructures that can only be used or read with DataLad.

 #.
 Furthermore, DataLad is developed for
    **complete decentralization, with no required central server or service**.
-   This way, no central infrastructure anyone would need to pay for needs to be maintained - your own laptop is the perfect place to live for your DataLad project for example.
+   This way, no central infrastructure anyone would need to pay for needs to be maintained -- your own laptop is the perfect place to live for your DataLad project for example ...
-   ...

 #. ... but simultanteously, DataLad aims to